Public Health Mobile Unit

-Nova Scotia Health began planning and responding to COVID-19 early in 2020.
-Within and across public health, staff and leadership were involved continually, responding, innovating, and supporting the pandemic response.
+Nova Scotia Health began responding to COVID-19 early in 2020.
+Within and across public health, staff and leadership were involved continually, responding, innovating, and supporting the pandemic.
 A key to Nova Scotia’s approach was consistent development of innovations and responses that contributed to the emergency pandemic response.
 The Public Health Mobile Unit (PHMU), launched in December 2020, was one of these innovations.
 Focused on COVID-19 testing initially, the work expanded to include supporting public health’s COVID-19 response with immunization, community rapid testing, negative results and navigating community to COVID-19 resources.

 In 2022, PHMU identified the need to evaluate its implementation and understand process improvements.
 Partnering with Nova Scotia Health’s Research and Innovation, the PHMU explored, reflected, and identified areas of strength and opportunities.
 Taking these evaluation lessons learned from the development, implementation and impact on community also led to actioning an engagement strategy in 2023.
 An engagement initiative was vital to listen, collaborate with community, inform, and reflect with current stakeholders.
 PHMU collaborated with Nova Scotia Health’s Engagement team to complete an engagement and listening initiative.